adijain123/Algo-Trading/README.md

-# AlgoSynergy: Algorithmic Trading Platform
+# AlgoTrading: Algorithmic Trading Platform

 Welcome to AlgoSynergy, your go-to platform for customizing and testing trading strategies effortlessly.
 With a rich set of features and tools, we aim to optimize your trading performance and maximize your profits.